|European Cup Finalist 1966|

 Momčilo Vukotić began his professional career with FK Partizan in 1968.
 He also played for the Yugoslav national team and participated in the European Championship in 1976, which was hosted in his country, where Yugoslavia finished fourth.
 In 1978, he transferred to the French side FC Bordeaux.
 The following year, he returned to Partizan.

 FW: Stjepan Bobek (Yugoslavia)

-He played for Partizan between 1945 and 1959 helping them win two Yugoslav First League titles and four Yugoslav Cups, and was named the club's greatest player in history in 1995.
-Internationally, he is the all-time top scorer for Yugoslavia, scoring 38 goals in 63 appearances between 1946 and 1956, and was member of Yugoslav squads which won two Olympic silver medals (in 1948 and 1952) and played in two World Cups (in 1950 and 1954).
+Stjepan Bobek played for Partizan between 1945 and 1959 helping them win two Yugoslav First League titles and four Yugoslav Cups, and was named the club's greatest player in history in 1995.
+He is the all-time top scorer for Yugoslavia, scoring 38 goals in 63 appearances between 1946 and 1956, and was member of Yugoslav squads which won Olympic silver medals in 1948 and 1952) and played in two World Cups in 1950 and 1954.

 Kovačević had a successful playing career with FK Partizan, and in France with FC Nantes and Angers SCO.
 With Partizan, he was the European Cup Top Goal Scorer during the 1963–64 season with 7 goals, alongside Sandro Mazzola of Inter, and Ferenc Puskás of Real Madrid, and he reached the 1966 European Cup Final with the club.
 At International level, he played at theWorld Cup 1962 for Yugoslavia, finishing the tournament in fourth place.